Tumucin/ARcore-Motion-Tracking-VIO/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+This project was made by using Android Studio Chipmunk | 2021.2.1 on Ubuntu 18.04 and tested with Huawei Mate 20 Lite (Android 10, API Level: 29).
 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.